[Edit] June 2019: I’ve added 1 more crazy rule and 1 more good rule to my original post.

 22. Be skeptical.
 But stay open.
 Be skeptical of what qigong masters say (including me).
 But stay open.
 Stay open enough that you are willing to experiment.
 I was skeptical of qigong in the beginning, but I stayed open.
 And I’m so grateful that I did.

 There you go.
 The modern rules of Qigong.
 Did I miss any?
 What do you think?
 Let me know in the comments below.
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.